-- 3.1 This guidelines sets out the: - (a) obligations of reporting institutions with respect to the requirements imposed under the AMLATFA; - (b) requirements imposed on reporting institutions in implementing a comprehensive risk base approach in managing ML/TF risks; and - (c) roles of the reporting institutions' Board of Directors and Senior Management in putting in place the relevant AML/CFT measures.
+- 3.1 This guidelines sets out the: - obligations of reporting institutions with respect to the requirements imposed under the AMLATFA; - requirements imposed on reporting institutions in implementing a comprehensive risk based approach in managing ML/TF risk; and - iii. roles of the reporting institutions' Board of Directors and Senior Management in putting in place the relevant AML/CFT measures.